uclaioes/bayren-atlas/tutorial.md

 Open the map of interest from:

-1. The Bayren home page.
+1. The Bay Area Energy Atlas home page.
 Select which of the four variables you would like to visualize.
 3. The Menu in the upper-right corner.
 Select or change maps in the top half of the menu.

 ### How can I customize the map?